coccon/proffastpylot/README.md

 # prfPylot

 Running PROFFAST with Python.
+This is a reimplementation of the Python scripts to run PROFFAST written by Qiansi Tu and Darko Dubravica.

 Information about the usage and installation of this package can be found in `docs`.
 For more information about PROFFAST, see